ExoJulia/SysSimExClusters/README.md

 # SysSimExClusters

-This repository provides a comprehensive forward modelling framework for studying planetary systems using the Kepler planet candidates.
+This repository provides a comprehensive forward modelling framework for studying planetary systems.

 <center><img src="/best_models/Clustered_P_R_observed.gif" alt="Best fit clustered models" width="800"/></center>

-We develop and provide several statistical models for describing the intrinsic planetary systems, their architectures, and the correlations within multi-planet systems.
+We develop and provide several *statistical* models for describing the intrinsic planetary systems, their architectures, and the correlations within multi-planet systems, using the Kepler population of exoplanet candidates.
 Our specific models are described in the following papers:

 * He, Ford, and Ragozzine (2019) (Paper I): \[published in [MNRAS](https://doi.org/10.1093/mnras/stz2869)\] \[[arXiv](https://arxiv.org/abs/1907.07773)\]
 * He, Ford, and Ragozzine (2020) (Paper II): \[submitted to MNRAS\] \[[arXiv](https://arxiv.org/abs/2003.04348)\]